How can Probely help you achieve compliance with security certifications?

 Address Broken authentication and session management flaws

-Review web applications with an automated application vulnerability scanning tool after any change
+Review public-facing web applications via automated application vulnerability scanning tools after any change and at least annually.

 Meet the GDPR for Secure Processing and Regular Testing